Credit or loan insurance

 - debt insurance

 Credit or loan insurance is a separate product from a loan or credit card.
-You don't have to take this insurance to be approved for a loan or activate your credit card.
-This insurance is optional.
-You must give your express consent to obtain this product.
-The lender cannot insist that you buy credit or loan insurance.
+You don't have to take it for lenders to approve your loan or activate your credit card.

-Before you enter a review period or sign up for insurance on your credit card or loan, make sure you receive and review information on the cost, coverage, and the benefits that could be paid.
-This information is found in the certificate of insurance.
+Before you sign up for credit or loan insurance, make sure you understand the costs, coverage, and the benefits.
+You’ll find this information in the certificate of insurance.

 Use the certificate of insurance to determine: